Introduction

 Scala keyboard mapping

 Note: don’t confuse Scala keyboard mapping (.kbm files) with Scala tuning files.
-The latter are not of much use for the piano roll, since it doesn’t care about cents and ratios - those are only needed by instruments.
+The latter are of little use to the piano roll because it doesn’t care about cents and ratios - those are only needed by instruments.

-Keep in mind that, on the sequencer side, the mapping will be reversed compared to the same mapping on the instrument side.
-The piano roll acts like a microtonal keyboard, which needs to overcome the limits of MIDI channels, and thus is mapping all the keys, which are above 127, across multiple channels.
+Keep in mind that the mapping on the sequencer side will be reversed when compared to the same mapping on the instrument side.
+The piano roll works as a microtonal keyboard that needs to overcome the limitations of MIDI channels by mapping all keys above 127 across multiple channels.

 Helio keyboard mapping format

-I think that Scala kbm format is obscure and unintuitive, so let me reinvent the wheel one more time and introduce another keyboard mapping format, supposed to be shorter, cleaner and kind of human-readable.
+Although the Scala kbm format is flexible, I find it unintuitive, so let me reinvent the wheel and introduce another keyboard mapping format, supposed to be shorter, cleaner and kind of human-readable.
 You can use it on the keyboard mapping page by simply copying and pasting the mapping as a string.

 Which reads: